zhanshengg/Echo-Music_carwith/CONTRIBUTING.md

-# Contributing to Echo Music 🎵
+# Contributing to Echo Music

 Thank you for your interest in contributing to Echo Music!
-This document provides guidelines and information for contributors.
+This document provides comprehensive guidelines and information for contributors.

-## 📋 Table of Contents
+## Table of Contents

 - [Code of Conduct](#code-of-conduct)
 - [Getting Started](#getting-started)